TheJambo/Steam-Profile-Picture-Bot/README.md

 There are several ways of doing this.
 I'll be focusing on using Firefox, as I used this browser during testing.
 For both of my described methods, you will first have to sucessfully log into steam in Firefox.

+#### First method
-The **first method** is to export cookies from Firefox using the [Export Cookies](https://addons.mozilla.org/en-US/firefox/addon/export-cookies/) addon.
+The first method is to export cookies from Firefox using the [Export Cookies](https://addons.mozilla.org/en-US/firefox/addon/export-cookies/) addon.
 From the exported cookies.txt file, find the following lines:
 ```
 steamcommunity.com	FALSE	/	FALSE	0	sessionid	eigiidremp266aivzm18ms1r
 steamcommunity.com	FALSE	/	FALSE	0	steamCountry	US%7Ccd5b514bd466eb9171270b68eade43f8